Can You Cancel a Timeshare?

 Summary

-If you are, you can write a cancellation letter and deliver it to the timeshare company.
+Canceling a timeshare contract is possible, but it may be difficult.
+The first step is to check your state’s cancellation window and confirm whether you can still cancel.
+If so, you can write a cancellation letter and send it to the timeshare company.
 And if you’re struggling to get out of your contract, you might consider consulting with a real estate attorney for advice on your situation.

+If you’ve missed the cancellation window, there are other options to get rid of your timeshare.
+You can try to sell the property or work with a timeshare exit company to terminate the contract.
 Just make sure you continue making your monthly payments on the timeshare until you’ve finalized your exit strategy.
 The timeshare is a temporary financial mistake, but ruining your credit will stick with you for at least the next seven years.